Lyndon pairs and the lexicographically greatest perfect necklace: Lyndon pairs in lexicographical order

 \begin{proof} Let's see that for every pair $\A=\pair{A}{0}$, $ \A \succ \suboperator{\A}$.
 Using the definition of $\suboperator{}$,

 Since both pairs have second component $0$, there is some $i$ such that

 We conclude that $(\suboperator{}^i \pair{(s-1)^n}{0})_{0\leq i\leq T}$ is strictly decreasing in $\succ$. \end{proof}

-\begin{observation} When $n|k$ the operator $\theta$ yields a bijection between \maximal pairs. \end{observation} \begin{proof} Every pair of the form $\pair{A}{0}$ is \maximal because, when $k$ is a multiple of $n$, there is just this unique rotation.
-The definition of $\theta$ ensures that $\theta$ goes through all the pairs of the form $\pair{A}{0}$. in $\succ$-decreasing order.
+\begin{observation} When $n|k$ the operator~$\theta$ yields a bijection between \maximal pairs. \end{observation} \begin{proof} Every pair of the form $\pair{A}{0}$ in $\Sigma^n\times \Z_k$ is \maximal because, when $n$ divides $k$, there is just this unique rotation with second component $0$.
+The definition of $\theta$ ensures that $\theta$ goes through all the pairs of the form $\pair{A}{0}$ in $\succ$-decreasing order.
 The operator $\theta$ can be used forward for every pair $\pair{A}{0}$ except for $\langle 0^n,0\rangle$, and it can be used backwards for every pair $\pair{A}{0}$ except for $\langle 0^n,0\rangle$.
 Thus, except for the extremes, we can obtain the successor and the predecessor of a maximal pair in the order $\succ$. \end{proof}